opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/index.md

 ## A note about this document

---PENDING REVIEW FROM PRODUCT--
-We recognize that users are excited about upgrading OpenSearch, and eager to enjoy the latest features and improvements that have been added.
-Empowering users to upgrade existing clusters and migrate workflows from other solutions to OpenSearch is our goal, and we will continue to expand on these upgrade documents to cover additional topics, such as upgrading OpenSearch Dashboards, migrating your Kibana instance(s) to OpenSearch Dashboards, and preserving plugin configurations.
+We recognize that users are excited about upgrading OpenSearch and eager to enjoy the latest features and improvements that have been added.
+We will continue to expand on these upgrade and migration documents to cover [additional topics](link to meta issue), such as upgrading OpenSearch Dashboards, migrating your Kibana instance(s) to OpenSearch Dashboards, and preserving custom configurations, such as for the security plugin.

-If there's a specific process you would like to see added, please [submit an issue](https://github.com/opensearch-project/documentation-website/issues) on GitHub.
+If would like to see a specific process added, or would like to contribute yourself, please [submit an issue](https://github.com/opensearch-project/documentation-website/issues) on GitHub.
+Check out the [Contributor Guidelines](https://github.com/opensearch-project/documentation-website/blob/main/CONTRIBUTING.md) to see how you can help!

 ## Workflow considerations